mattermost/mattermost-load-test-ng/docs/local_loadtest.md

 There are a few ways to run a load-test locally, in order of complexity:

 - Run the `ltagent` command directly.
-- Run a load-test through the load-test agent API server.
+- Run a load-test through the load-test agent API server `ltapi`.
 - Run a load-test through the [`coordinator`](coordinator.md).

 ## Prerequisites